Communication Studies Courses

 Description:

 This course examines communication and media from a comparative and historical perspective.
-Topics include the transition from orality to literacy, the print revolution, the rise of imaging technologies, and the emergence of modern publics, nations, and global media systems.
+Topics may include the transition from orality to literacy, the print revolution, the advent of modern visual and sonic media, and the creation of modern national and transnational publics through histories of colonialism and globalization.
 Assignments introduce methods of historical research.Component(s):

 Lecture; TutorialPrerequisite/Corequisite: